Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: String Newton-Cartan data

 One can identify the $\mathfrak{so}(5)$ subalgebra by choosing one spatial direction, e.g. $\hat{b} = 6$, such that $n^{a 6} \equiv P^a$ are the momentum generators on S$^5$, and $n^{ab} \equiv J^{ab}$ are the angular momentum generators spanning $\mathfrak{so}(5)$, where $a, b, ... = 1, ..., 5$.

-Then the rescaling of \cite{Gomis:2005pg} is equivalent to the following\footnote{We remark that in (\ref{our_resc1}), (\ref{our_resc2}) we have already taken into account the rescaling of the common AdS$_5$ and S$^5$ radius, which is imposed separately as an additional condition in \cite{Gomis:2005pg}.}
+Then the rescaling performed in \cite{Gomis:2005pg} is equivalent to the following one\footnote{We remark that in (\ref{our_resc1}), (\ref{our_resc2}) we have already taken into account the rescaling of the common AdS$_5$ and S$^5$ radius, which is imposed separately as an additional condition in \cite{Gomis:2005pg}.}

 where $s_1, s_2, s_3, s_4$ take a fixed value in the set $\{1, 2, 3, 4\}$, and

 In the limit $\omega \rightarrow \infty$, the $\mathfrak{so}(4,2)$ algebra contracts to the Newton-Hooke algebra in 5-dimensions.
 Moreover, the subalgebra generated by $m^{\hat{i}\hat{j}}$ with $\hat{i}, \hat{j} \in \{ 0, 5, s_1 \} $ is the $\mathfrak{sl}(2, \mathbb{R})$ algebra, which will act as a global symmetry of the AdS$_2$ divergent part of the metric.